 Cindee served on the Board of Directors for the National Catholic Young Adult Ministry Association (NCYAMA) for 7 years, 3 as President.
 She was a contributing author of Connecting Young Adults to Catholic Parishes: Best Practices in Catholic Young Adult Ministry (USCCB, 2010) and reviewed, edited or authored several resources with the NFCYM.
 Cindee has also served on USCCB committees (including the 2002 and 2008 World Youth Day U.S. Catechetical Sites Committees, and the United States Commission on Catholic Evangelization National Organizations Committee).

-Cindee has served on the Board of the Greater Ohio Area SuperKids Classic, Inc. (non-profit that sponsors an annual Soap Box Derby race for youth with disabilities) from 2010 - 2017, 3 years as Vice President , and continues as a volunteer, as well as on both the State and local levels for the Ladies Ancient Order of Hibernians (an Irish-Catholic fraternal order), and the Ursuline Center Board (with the Ursuline Sisters of Youngstown).
-She is an Independent Longaberger Consultant.
+Cindee has served on the Board of the Greater Ohio Area SuperKids Classic, Inc. (non-profit that sponsors an annual Soap Box Derby race for youth with disabilities) from 2010 - 2017, 3 years as Vice President , the Ursuline Center Board (with the Ursuline Sisters of Youngstown, 7 years) and continues as a volunteer, as well as on both the State and local levels for the Ladies Ancient Order of Hibernians (an Irish-Catholic fraternal order).
 She is a fan of the Steelers, Indians and Cavaliers.
 She loves being an aunt and god-mother, enjoys travel and music, and often wishes she were praying and relaxing on a warm, sunny beach.